-To establish the reasonableness of child care costs, the PHA will use the schedule of child care costs from the local welfare agency.
-Families may present, and the PHA will consider, justification for costs that exceed typical costs in the area.
+To establish the reasonableness of child care costs, PCHA will use the schedule of child care costs from a qualified local entity that either subsidizes childcare costs or licenses childcare providers.
+Families may present, and PCHA will consider, justification for costs that exceed typical costs in the area.